ASFOpenSARlab/opensarlab-cluster/README.md

             - A number of new variables have been added to support configuration of AWS resources used by BotoSpawner.
             - Some configuration variables are programatically set.
             - Some hub setup operations take place in the jupyterhub_config file
-    - The BotoSpawner implementation of the Jupyterhub Spawner uses Amazon's Boto3 Python api to spawn new Notebook servers in newly created EC2 instancesa and store user's data in s3
+    - The BotoSpawner implementation of the Jupyterhub Spawner uses Amazon's Boto3 Python api to spawn new Notebook servers in newly created EC2 instances and store user's data in s3
         - The BotoSpawner uses the boto3 api to create a new EC2 instance using preconfigured AWS resources
             - Resources:
                 - An AMI to create the EC2 from